noclue/openai/README.md

 Some of the things you can do with the CLI include:

+* Complete expressions
+* Edit up images and texts
-* Generate images using the Image API
+* Generate images
+* Generate texts
 * Create variations of images
-* Edit images with specified masks and prompt

 This README and the source code for this project were created with the help of GitHub Copilot and an AI language model trained by OpenAI.